Get competitive quotes from top companies.See Your Rates

 Firearm Deaths - Places that have higher rates of accidental or premature death generally have higher rates.
 A significant part of these untimely deaths comes from firearm injuries, which account for about 33,000 deaths in the US every year.
 In South Carolina, the death rate from injury due to firearms is 15.2 per 100,000 deaths, the #11 highest rate in the country.
 Nationwide, the average firearm death rate is 10.4 per 100,000.

-Gender - Since women live longer than men on average, they pay less for insurance than a similar man would, other things being equal.
-In South Carolina, the percentage of the population that’s female is 51.3%, and the percentage that’s male is 48.7%.
+Gender - Women live longer than men on average.
+So they pay less for insurance than a similar man would.
+In South Carolina, the percentage of the population that’s female is 51.3%.
+The percentage that’s male is 48.7%.
 In the US as a whole, women are 50.8% of the population, and men are 49.2% of the population.

-Health History - While most of us have one or two minor health issues, if you have been diagnosed with a serious illness, or if you have a family history of such illnesses, this can have a significant impact your insurance premiums.
+Health History - Most of us have one or two minor health issues.
+But if you have a serious illness, or a family history one, this can impact your insurance premiums.

-There are certain conditions, such as heart disease or certain kinds of cancers, which can make your insurance rates much higher if you have them or a family history of them.
-In some cases, a pre-existing condition can make you ineligible altogether, which is why it’s important to get life insurance before something serious happens.
+There are certain conditions like heart disease or cancer, which can make your insurance rates much higher.
+In some cases, a pre-existing condition can make you ineligible altogether.
+That's why it’s important to get life insurance before something serious happens.

 Lifestyle & Hobbies - People who engage in adventure sports or who have potentially dangerous hobbies will pay more for insurance, other things being equal, than those who don’t.
 This is especially relevant in South Carolina, where skiing and hunting are common recreational activities.

-Marital Status - Research shows that on average, married people live longer and are healthier than similar single people.
+Marital Status - On average, married people live longer and are healthier than similar single people.
 So, if you’re married, you can get a modest discount on life insurance.
-According to the most recent data available from the US Census, in South Carolina in 2009, the rate of marriage for people over 15 was 33.9 per 1,000 people, the rate of divorce was 15.9 per 1,000 people, and the rate of widowhood was 13.6 per 1,000 people.
+According to the most recent data available from the US Census, in South Carolina in 2009, the rate of marriage for people over 15 was 33.9 per 1,000 people.
+The rate of divorce was 15.9 per 1,000 people.
+And the rate of widowhood was 13.6 per 1,000 people.

-Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job, other things being equal.
+Occupation - People with hazardous jobs like logging and fishing will pay more for insurance than someone with a less dangerous, mundane office job.
 The most common job in South Carolina, proportionally, is a tire builder.

 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 22.0% of South Carolina adults smoked cigarettes – about 823,000 adults.